 The average cost of egg production is approximately 95 cents per dozen or around $1.45/kg.
 Some of the factors which affect this cost are:

-A standard procedure is followed for the Layer Farm Sequence.
+Layer farm sequence A standard procedure is followed for the Layer Farm Sequence.
 This procedure starts when female chicks are raised into pullets for commercial egg production.
-This stage is called ‘rearing’, and there are... read more
+This stage is called ‘rearing’,... read more

 This unique presentation shows the fundamental structure and anatomy of the chicken